mayerrobert/hello-clojure/README.md

-Maybe the simple steps given below are even useful for experienced Clojurians, e.g. to try out a new alpha version without changing their current setup, or to run some Clojure on a computer where they can't or won't install stuff.
+Maybe the simple steps given below are even useful for experienced Clojurians, e.g. to try out a new alpha version without changing their current setup, or to run some Clojure on a computer where they can't or won't install stuff, or to experiment with different Java settings in a "sandbox" without affecting their main Clojure installation.

 **NOTE: Some commandline skills are required for the steps below, so this will not be for everyone.**